| Abstracts Submitted: 286 | Number of Users: 3451 | View Abstracts Submitted »»

 Metamaterials are structures with artificially engineered micro-geometries designed at sub-wavelength scales to achieve acoustic properties not found in natural materials, and they provide high sound absorption at low frequencies through thin and lightweight configurations.

-In this event, there will be hands-on activities on the design of metamaterials and their creation using 3D printing.
+In this event, there will be hands-on activities on the design of metamaterials and their preparation for 3D printing.

 IMMERSIVE SOUND EXHIBITIONS